LTLA/chipseqDBResults/h3k9ac.knit.md

 ## h3k9ac-matureB-8086.bam  6347683 4551692 141583    71.70635    3.110558
 ```

+Note that all *[csaw](https://bioconductor.org/packages/3.10/csaw)* functions that read from a BAM file require BAM indices with `.bai` suffixes.
+In this case, index files have already been downloaded by `H3K9acData()`,
+but users supplying their own files should take care to ensure that BAM indices are available with appropriate names.

 ## Obtaining the ENCODE blacklist for mm10

 A number of genomic regions contain high artifactual signal in ChIP-seq experiments.